doc1oo/LovelyComposerDocs/docs/_sources/en/manual.rst.txt

 Lovely Composer User Manual
 #################################################################

 \* Please use web browser's auto translation (If you are hard to read English).
+The content may differ from the latest version.

-Overview
+Index
 ##############################################################################

 * :ref:`id_music_editor`